Teacher Licensure: No teacher licensure is available.

 Students in the non-thesis option are able to begin in the fall, spring or summer and can be complete all degree requirements in 12, 18 or 24 months.
 Students in the thesis option typically require two academic years to complete course curriculum.

 The non-thesis option for the Master of Science in Kinesiology degree in Exercise Physiology is for students who are not interested in pursing a doctorate.
 Through classroom learning, laboratory experience, and true hands-on experience the non-thesis Exercise Physiology Program produces exceptional graduates that are well prepared for the professional work environment.
 The option provides course work and laboratory experience that prepares students for careers in adult fitness, hospital or corporate-based wellness programs, cardiac rehabilitation, strength and conditioning specialists, or professional careers (e.g., physical therapy, occupation therapy, dentistry, pharmacy, etc).

 The thesis option for the Master of Science in Kinesiology with a specialization in Exercise Physiology is intended to give exceptional students knowledge in basic medical and scientific areas to prepare them to pursue a doctoral degree in exercise physiology.
 It should be pursued only by students who have a serious commitment to the science of exercise physiology.
 Students focus on the study of the human body's responses and adaptations to physical activity.
 Students in the thesis option will typically take two academic years to complete the course work and research thesis.
 The student and faculty advisor will match thesis and coursework with the goals of the students to provide an exceptional learning experience.

 If you have already decided that SIUE's Exercise Physiology Program is the right one for you, APPLY ONLINE NOW.
-You can also request additional information by contacting our program director Dr. Josh Wooten.
+You can also request additional information by contacting our program director Dr. Brianne Guildford.